 Drop-Off, Pick-Up and Delivery Practices Protocol

 Parents who are not MLYTBP coaches or volunteers should not attend MLYTBP practices.
 Parents of MLYTBP participants should drop-off their participant at the door of the building hosting the MLYTBP activity and wait until after the participant passes the screening process described in section 1 above.
+If players from different families need to carpool, masks should be worn by everyone in the car with at least one window open 3 inches.
 Participants should arrive no earlier than 10 minutes before the MLYTBP activity is scheduled to start.
 MLYTBP participants will wait in the car/outside the facility until a coach is there.
 Parents of MLYTBP participants should pick-up their participant at the door of the building hosting the MLYTBP activity.
 Parents should not enter the building hosting the MLYTBP activity.
 MLYTBP activities will be staggered to ensure the facility is cleared and sanitized prior to another team entering the facility.
 Outside of practice play, participants should not congregate outside or inside facility.
 Parents and participants should limit the use of carpools.